obniz/obniz/doc/ble-central.md

 ## scan.onfind

-This function gets called when obniz finds a new peripheral.
+This function gets called when obniz Board finds a new peripheral.

 ```Javascript